scipy-conference/scipy_proceedings/papers/oleksandr_pavlyk/optimizations.rst

 Memory management optimizations
 -------------------------------

-Update 2 introduces widespread optimizations in NumPy memory management operations.
+Update 2 introduces extensive optimizations in NumPy memory management operations.
 As a dynamic language, Python manages memory for the user.
 Memory operations, such as allocation, de-allocation, copy, and move, affect performance of essentially all Python programs.